ansys/pymapdl/doc/source/user_guide/extended_examples/index.rst

 Introduction
 ------------
 This is a library of extended examples.
+These examples aim to explain with more details other concepts such as interoperability with other programs, features development, etc.

+This library is work-in-progress and it will be extended along the life of this project.